Bira/octopus-carnival/_drafts/hells-rebels-04-part-02.md

 The second consists of spells like _flesh to stone_, _soul jar_, and other such magic that bypasses damage reduction.
-This triggers a clause in his infernal contract that kills him instantly.
+This triggers a clause in his infernal contract that kills him instantly to prevent capture.

 Killing Barzilai here will prevent a later battle with him and will give the PCs early access to a vital plot coupon, but it's perfectly possible to bypass the guy entirely.
-Given what awaits the PCs in the belfry, avoiding Thrune to preserve resources is an equally valid choice.
+Given what awaits the PCs in the belfry, avoiding Thrune to preserve resources is an equally valid choice as killing him early.

 ### Raiding the Profane Belfry

-This dungeon is set up so that this is the last thing you do regardless of the path you took through the Temple.
-This isn't an optional goal, and it's no simple victory lap either - it's the final boss fight for the Temple of Asmodeus.
+The dungeon is set up so that this is the last thing you do regardless of the path you took through the Temple.
+It's not an optional goal, and it's no simple victory lap either - it's the _real_ final boss fight for the Temple of Asmodeus.

 The belfry can only be accessed via the hole on the roof of the nave, which only